Welcome to Key to the City's page for

 The amount of surface water is 0.154 sq kilometers.

-The distance from Bloomer to Washington DC is 876 miles.
 The distance to the Wisconsin state capital is 176 miles. (as the crow flies)

 Bloomer is positioned 45.10 degrees north of the equator and 91.49 degrees west of the prime meridian.